-Nearly all (90%) greater amberjack is caught by hook-and-line.
+Nearly all (90%) greater amberjack is caught by hook and line.
 Florida lands the most, although its proportion of the commercial catch has decreased in recent years alongside landings in Louisiana and Texas.
 The average value was \$1.01/lb for the years 2000-2010.
 Commercial regulations mandate a 36-inch FL minimum size and a March - May closed season.
 Amendment 30A established both an ACL and interim allocation at 27% commercial: 73% recreational.
 Amendment 35, currently under development, will likely implement a 2,000 lbs trip limit and reduce the ACL for the commercial and recreational sectors.
-The 2011 and 2012 commercial quotas were reduced to account for overages in 2010 and 2011, respectively.
-On March 29, 2012, NOAA Fisheries published a fishery bulletin indicating that the commercial sector would remain closed for the remainder of the fishing season.